TargetFingerprint

 both attack and grade its own attack.

-The fourteen specialists
+The sixteen specialists

 | ASI | Specialist | Source file |